hugolapointe/LOG795_FRONT_END/README.md

 11. Click on the “Connect” Button in the popup
 12. Continue running the rest of the services in the specified order
 13. git clone front end
-14. Install Redux with the following command: “yarn add redux axios”
 15. Run frontend with: type “yarn” on the project folder, type “yarn start”